Oregon state law requires that public entities spend 1.5% of public building construction costs on green energy technology.

 other industrial wood waste cannot be used as fuel.

 Public entities include, but are not limited to, state agencies, community colleges, school districts and education service districts, and local governments.
-See our Frequently Asked Questions
+Under ORS 352.138, the 1.5% GET requirements do not apply to the seven Oregon public universities listed in ORS 352.002.
+See the Administrative Rules

 for more information.